 Explore the Elaphiti Islands

-A short distance to the north are the aforementioned Elaphiti Islands (sometimes spelled Elafiti or the Elaphites), a small archipelago of lush green islands characteristic of Mediterranean life.
+A short distance to the north is the Elaphiti Islands (sometimes spelled Elafiti or the Elaphites), a small archipelago of lush green islands characteristic of Mediterranean life.
 Among the most eye-catching and popular islands are Koločep, Lopud, and Šipan.

 Lopud offers the quintessential luxurious, idle summer day on the Adriatic Sea.
 With another of Dubrovnik’s standout sandy beaches, Šunj, you can lay back and top up your tan.
 For the more adventurous, the local village rewards a visit.

-Šipan is the largest and most populated of these islands, but boasts serenity, untouched nature, and sea waters you can’t resist.
-With prior organization, you can also indulge in wine and olive oil tasting.
+Šipan is the largest and most populated of these islands but boasts serenity, untouched nature, and sea waters you can’t resist.
+You can also indulge in wine and olive oil tasting.

-Rewind Dubrovnik provides memorable, customizable boat tours to the Elaphite Islands complete with a visit to the Blue Cave and use of clean snorkeling equipment and a Go-Pro Camera.
+Rewind Dubrovnik provides memorable, customizable boat tours to the Elaphite Islands, complete with a visit to the Blue Cave, snorkeling equipment, and a Go-Pro Camera.

 If you’re undertaking a multi-destination trip around Croatia, you might also like our recommendations for must-visit spots in Croatia.